dhanus/lsm-tree/README.md

 lsm.c holds the implementation of the LSM tree. test.c holds the test functions. run.py and analyze.py are auxiliary files used to collect and process the data.
-create_plots.upynb is an ipython notebook which takes in the arrays of data as .p files and plots it using [NumPy](http://www.numpy.org/) and [Matplotlib](https://matplotlib.org/).
+create_plots.ipynb is an ipython notebook which takes in the arrays of data as .p files and plots it using [NumPy](http://www.numpy.org/) and [Matplotlib](https://matplotlib.org/).

 ## To replicate data collection
 Select the test that you want to run from the main function in test.c